-Black Night Clubs – Black-owned night clubs in Boston just got a boost when Slade’s Bar and Grill at 958 Tremont Street, Ruggles and the South End, was acquired by Black entrepreneurs.
+Black Night Clubs just got a boost when Slade’s Bar and Grill at 958 Tremont Street, Ruggles and the South End, was acquired by Black entrepreneurs.
 It is a multi-function, multi-purpose club licensed for hundreds of occupants.
-Slades offers full service bar, live performance, DJ sets, soul food, tasty urban professional food ( whatever that is, it good ) and doors open early enough that you can spend an afternoon brunch there then come back later changed for the nightlife.
+Slades offers full service bar, live performance, DJ sets, soul food, and Black atmosphere.
+Doors open early.and stay open till after 1 AM.

 Most Black-owned night clubs in Boston are not nearly as big and nor do they offer the full suite of services and product as Slades does.
 Look around Roxbury, Dorchester and Mattapan on the major street avenues and there will be small Black-owned clubs.
 These have been around a while.
 Their address signs are worn and torn.
 In these small bars, neighborhood folks gather.
 These are the small everybody knows your name dive bars with a little food and some great company is how I would describe them.
 The neighborhood Black-owned dive bars are not listed by Improper Boston magazine.
 They are not going to list them as the best dive bar in Boston, but they can be.

 The Black night club and cocktail mixer entertainment scene is created by social organizers who book function rooms, boat rides, night clubs, beaches and outdoor parks.